Apt-Intel/creds-api-backend/Project Specification Document.md

 ##### Example Request

-GET /api/json/internal/search-by-login?login=example@email.com&sortby=date_uploaded&sortorder=asc&page=1
+GET /api/json/internal/search-by-mail?mail=example@email.com&sortby=date_uploaded&sortorder=asc&page=1

 ##### Example Response

 (Same format as the v1 endpoint)

-#### 5. Internal Search by Login (Bulk)
+#### 5. Internal Search by Mail (Bulk)

 ##### Endpoint

-`POST /api/json/internal/search-by-login/bulk`
+`POST /api/json/internal/search-by-mail/bulk`

 ##### Description

-Internal endpoint for bulk searching of user logins.
+Internal endpoint for bulk searching of user mails.
 This endpoint mirrors the functionality of the v1 bulk endpoint but is intended for internal use only.

 ##### Request Parameters